PriDeshmukh/Diwali-Sales-Analysis/README.md

-# Diwali-Sales-Analysis-Using-Python
+# Diwali Sales Analysis Using Python

-This project is all about how to analyze the Diwali Sales Database.
-Examining the dataset with Python and to share the summary through which it helps to improve customers experience by analyzing sales data and to increase revenue.
+•	Examined the dataset through python and shared the summary through which it helps to improve customers experience and to increase revenue.

+•	Tools and Technologies used: Python, Data Cleaning, Data Preprocessing, Data Manipulation, Data Analysis, Data Visualization, NumPy, Pandas, Matplotlib, Seaborn, EDA